 With an emphasis on brain science, AI is interconnected with the interdisciplinary field of neuroeconomics.
 Neuroeconomics relies upon neuroscience studies to explain human decision-making.
-Economists, biologists, psychologists, and social scientists employ neuroeconomic studies to understand how individuals approach the decision-making process.
+Economists, biologists, psychologists, and social scientists employ neuroeconomic studies to understand how individuals approach decision-making.
 Inside ARMDAT, the study of neuroeconomics is engaged to help risk managers tackle risk in complex decision-making problems.

-Explainable AI
+Explainable AI.

-Explainable AI are a set of tools and frameworks that are used understand and interpret the predictions made by the AI models.
-The goal is to increase transparency of the AI models and build trust in the AI model's prediction.
-In ARMDAT the student will be exposed to one of the widely used explainable AI model - The Shapley Value.
-The Shapley value is so named after the Nobel Prize winning mathematician Lloyd Stowell Shapley.
+Explainable AI is a set of tools and frameworks used to understand and interpret the predictions made by AI models.
+The goal is to increase the transparency of the AI models and build trust in the AI model's prediction.
+In ARMDAT, the student will be exposed to the Shapley Value, a widely used explainable AI model.
+The Shapley value is named after the Nobel Prize-winning mathematician Lloyd Stowell Shapley.